zhangchengchuan/tp-1/docs/UserGuide.md

 Examples: `readMod 2`

 #### Edit a module: `editMod`
-Update an existing module in the mod list.
+Edits an existing module in the mod list.

 Format: `editMod INDEX [n/NAME] [l/LINK]`
-* Deletes the mod by the specified `INDEX`.<br/>
+* Edits the mod by the specified `INDEX`.<br/>
 * The index refers to the index number shown in the displayed module list
 * The index **must be a positive integer** 1, 2, 3, ...
 * At least one of the optional fields must be provided.